marmelab/javascript-boilerplate/doc/DEPLOY.md

 make deploy-prod-api
 ```

-This will:
+It:
-- Pull the specified branch
+- Pulls the specified branch
-- Install node dependencies (from your `package.json`)
+- Installs node dependencies (from your `package.json`)
-- Update supervisor configuration file (from `config/supervisor`)
+- Updates supervisor configuration file (from `config/supervisor`)
-- Restart your app
+- Restarts your app

 ## Frontend

-The frontend deployment consist in two steps:
+The frontend deployment consists in two steps:
-- Local build of your application
+- Builind locally your(s) application(s)
-- Send your build to a S3 bucket
+- Sending your builds to a S3 bucket

 To do that, you need to install the [AWS client](https://aws.amazon.com/cli/) on your workstation.
 ```bash
 make install-aws
 ```

-At the end, it will run `aws configure` to help you to configure the client.
+At the end, it will run `aws configure` to help you to configuring the client.
 But you can skip this part if you want.

-The deployment it-self:
+The deployment itself:
 ```bash
 # Staging deployment
 make deploy-staging-frontend